vislupus/p5-simulations/README.md

 ## Acknowledgements

-We would like to express our gratitude to [Daniel Shiffman](http://twitter.com/shiffman) for his invaluable contributions to the coding community and for inspiring the simulations in this repository.
-Additionally, we would like to thank the p5.js community for their continuous support and the developers behind the p5.js library for providing such a powerful and accessible tool.
+I would like to express my gratitude to [Daniel Shiffman](http://twitter.com/shiffman) for his invaluable contributions to the coding community and for inspiring the simulations in this repository.
+Additionally, I would like to thank the p5.js community for their continuous support and the developers behind the p5.js library for providing such a powerful and accessible tool.